 - Observers may only be present under the following conditions: No more than two (2) per session with ten (10) students Introduced to students prior to start of simulation experience with role and expectations - If as part of a tour, may only observe for a brief time from the control room, and not participate in debriefing segment with students. - Confidentiality: Failure to maintain confidentiality may impair the effectiveness of Simulation-based training.
 Consequently the following levels of confidentiality are strictly observed and enforced for all educators, students, staff and observers: Must sign a confidentiality agreement form prior to participation in any simulation session.
 Must retain strict confidentiality regarding any specific scenario details and/or experiences in real time or on media.
-May discuss only in very general term the personal technical and behavioral skills acquired during simulation training. - Remediation: If there is concern that the student may pose a hazard to self, patients, personnel, or organizational safety the faculty and student would participate in Required Remediation. - Participation Rules:
+May discuss only in very general term the personal technical - May discuss only in very general term the personal technical and behavioral skills acquired during simulation training. - Remediation: If there is concern that the student may pose a hazard to self, patients, personnel, or organizational safety the faculty and student would participate in Required Remediation. - Participation Rules: